Average US Income Statistics (2025) – National Average Salary

 Annual Median Income In The U.S. By Family Size

-Here is a table showing the annual medium income in the United States by family size:
+The following table displays the median income in the United States by family size:

 Family SizeAnnual Median Income